Bulbophyllum teretifolium: Taxonomy and naming

 Bulbophyllum teretifolium was first formally described in 1905 by Rudolf Schlechter and the description was published in Botanische Jahrbücher für Systematik, Pflanzengeschichte und Pflanzengeographie.
 The specific epithet (teretifolium) is from derived from the Latin words teres meaning "rounded" and folium meaning "a leaf".

 In 2004, Phillip Cribb and Benedict John Pollard reported on the discovery of a single epiphyte that Pollard had discovered in 2002 on one small, cultivated mango tree (Mangifera indica), in a private garden in Nyasoso (at elev.
 830 m), Mount Kupe.
 They gave it the name Bulbophyllum kupense.
 It is the only one ever recorded, and it is still living.
 However, it is highly probable that this is not the only example of this species, which likely occurs somewhere in the forests on and around Mount Kupe.
 A plan by the interested parties (Pollard, Cribb and others) to propagate a small part of the plant that was removed, is now underway.
 Pollard had observed that the garden that surrounds the plant's host has been fenced, affording it better-than-nothing protection.
-Bulbophyllum kupense is regarded as a synonym of B. teretifolium by the World Checklist of Selected Plant Families.
+Bulbophyllum kupense is regarded as a synonym of B. teretifolium by Plants of the World Online.